vedanthirekar/UsableAI_Final_Project/README.md

 ## How to Run

+You can first download all the reqirements/libraries using the command `pip install -r requirements.txt` to execute the script.

 We have directly referenced the data from the Kaggle API so the notebooks can be directly run to replicate the data cleaning, visualizations, and model training.

 ## Tools Used